SanderSpies/WorldState.js/README.md

 - High performance
 - Straight forward usage
 - Generated JsDocs for great auto-complete support
-- Support for recursive structures
+- Support for complex structures
 - Recreating parent objects
-- Change by value

-  To change all the objects pointing at the same object at once
-- Change by reference
+- Change by value or reference

-  To change only the current object to point to a new or existing reference
 - Versioning support

-  Easily jump to different versions the graph.
-This is handy for undo/redo support.
 - ReactWorldStateMixin to make implementing WorldState.js with React easy (not ready yet)
 - Warning: stuff might not work completely as advertised - if you come across anything, please file an issue